Nasrullah Baryalai Arsalai

 Haji Nasrullah Baryalai Arsalai (born 3 March 1958) is an Afghan politician, who was a candidate during Afghanistan's 2009 Presidential election.

 Life

-Haji Nasrullah Arsalai, known as Baryalai (Victorious), is from a distinguished Afghan family with a long record of service.
-Their forefather Arsala Khan was Foreign Minister of Afghanistan under the famous king Amir Sher Ali and was a leader of resistance to the British in the second Anglo-Afghan War.
-Since the end of the jihad he has developed a series of businesses in Afghanistan.
+Haji Nasrullah Arsalai, known as Baryalai (victorious), is from a distinguished Afghan family with a long record of service.
+Their forefather Arsala Khan was Foreign Minister of Afghanistan under king Amir Sher Ali and was a leader of resistance to the British in the Second Anglo-Afghan War.
+Since the end of the jihad, he has developed a series of businesses in Afghanistan.
 Abroad he has worked as a community organiser.
 He is not a militia leader.

-He is the brother of former legendary commander Abdul Haq who was executed by the Taliban in 2001 He is also the brother of former Vice President and Governor of Ningarhar Haji Abdul Qadir and the brother of the current governor of Kabul Haji Din Mohammad.
+He is the brother of former legendary commander Abdul Haq who was executed by the Taliban in 2001.
+He is also the brother of former Vice President and Governor of Nangarhar Haji Abdul Qadir and of the current governor of Kabul Haji Din Mohammad.